General Dentist Providing Tooth-Colored Fillings in Dunwoody

 A dental filling is a common procedure we use for restoring the integrity of a tooth that has been affected by decay.
 Fillings reduce the amount of bacteria in the patient’s mouth, make the tooth healthier overall, and can delay the need for additional dental work.

-Once all decay has been removed, Dr. Rodgers will apply a self-etching adhesive to help the composite resin bond to the tooth enamel.
+Once all decay has been removed, Dr. Rodgers or Dr. Hughes will apply a self-etching adhesive to help the composite resin bond to the tooth enamel.
 The area will be completely dried, and another application of the adhesive will go on that will be hardened with a special light.

 Now it’s time for the filling.
 The composite resin is packed into the prepared area using special tools, then shaped to fit your bite just like it should.
 Once the filling has been hardened and polished, the procedure is complete, and your tooth is back to its regular health!

 After your filling, you may experience some sensitivity in the affected tooth.
 Discomfort should subside within one to two weeks following the dental work.
-If it doesn’t, contact Dr. Rodgers, your general dentist in Dunwoody, to see what’s going on.
+If it doesn’t, contact Dr. Rodgers or Dr. Hughes, your general dentists in Dunwoody, to see what’s going on.

 Benefits of Tooth-Colored Fillings